 Becoming a Patriot

-You’re just 10 steps away from starting your Patriot story!
+Class of 2024, you’re just 10 steps away from starting your Patriot story!

 JC accepts students who are motivated to meet the rigor of college-prep work, eager to learn and succeed in an academic environment and whose personal qualities make them a good fit for our community.
 High school candidates are evaluated on: